 The LEAP is only the start.
 The opinions and considerations of this panel are not the only voice that needs to be heard.
 As the panel develops, the voice of the people living with macular disease will become louder.

-The panel consists of 15 members, but there are still opportunities to get involved.
+The panel consists of at least 15 members, but there are still opportunities to get involved.
 We encourage you to share your feedback on LEAP's work.
 You can also apply to join the waiting list.
 As members step down, other people with macular disease will have the chance to join the panel and bring new perspectives and ideas to Macular Society services.

 Want further information on how to get involved or apply to join the waiting list?